0xArsi/snp-clustering/README.md

 wget -r -np -m --no-check-certificate -P $(pwd)/thousand_genomes_data ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/1000_gen omes_project/release/20181203_biallelic_SNV/
 ```
 you will then need to LD-prune the data (we are already using pruned data) and move all of the resulting files back into the `data` directory.
 This is a time-consuming process and is out of the scope of this analysis, but you can refer [here](https://www.cog-genomics.org/plink/1.9/ld) to do so with `plink`.
+If you have multiple pruned VCF files, you must combine them with `cat` or a similar utility, then move the result to `data`.

 ## Results